 - Take a look at Coursera, particularly the new Coursera Plus subscription that gives you unlimited access to many courses.

 - Why not finally learn how people make passive income from affiliate marketing.
-(Course review here).
+(Making Sense of Affiliate Marketing Course review here).

 - Browse through Udemy’s catalogue, and find a budget course for less than $20.